cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 database actually goes into building an immutable data structure that is put into the database with a single function call.
-By moving that last function call out of the various functions that create and edit data, they can all become referentially transparent, and we can contain side-effects in one place.
+By moving that last function call out of the various functions that create and edit data, they can all become referentially transparent, and side-effects can be contained in one place.

 ### The data processing contract